wlabesamis/mysql-server/README.md

 - Pull the MySQL 8.0 image.
 - Create a container named kitra_mysql.
 - Set up the database using the environment variables defined in docker-compose.yml.
-- Initialize the database with the structure and data provided in kitra_db.sql.
+- Initialize the database with the structure and data provided in initdb.sql.

 ### 4. Access the MySQL Database